thirumurthis/Learnings/K8s/K8S_cert_prep.md

                   name: logger  # name of the configmap created
                   key: log_level # read the key from the config map key
  ```

+ - When we wanted to pass the __whole__ `configMap` to the pod.
+This is with the example of the python webapp (dockerfile reference)
+   - Step 1: Create config map
+     `$ kubectl create configmap --from-literal=APP_COLOR=green`
+   - Step 2: Update the manifest file of pod: (note the use of envFrom not valueFrom)
+      ```yaml
+      apiVersion: v1
+      kind: Pod
+      metadata:
+        name: webapp
+        labels:
+          app: webapp
+      spec:
+        containers:
+        - image: kodekloud/webapp-color
+          name: webapp
+          ports:
+            - name: webapp
+              containerPort: 8080
+          envFrom:
+          - configMapRef:
+             name: webapp-config
+      ```

  ##### To view the information about the `configMap`s:
  ```